Chuck Schumer Evokes Frank Sinatra To Mock Donald Trump For Moving Out Of New York

 Schumer was born and raised in the neighboring borough, Brooklyn.

-While Schumer did not get into the reasons for Trump’s move, a report from the New York Times suggested that Schumer may have been right in hinting that he’s trying to avoid the pressure of living in the state.
+While Schumer did not get into the reasons for Trump’s move, a report from The New York Times suggested that Schumer may have been right in hinting that he’s trying to avoid the pressure of living in the state.
 The report cited a source who said that Trump was feeling the heat from Manhattan’s District Attorney and the multiple state investigations into his personal finances and business dealings.

 “The [person with knowledge of Trump’s move] also said that Mr. Trump, who is deeply unpopular in New York, was infuriated by a lawsuit filed by Cyrus R. Vance Jr., the Manhattan district attorney, seeking the president’s tax returns, which Mr. Trump has not released,” the report noted, adding that Trump’s official change of residence won’t have any effect on the lawsuit.